What You Need to Know about Medication-Assisted Treatment for Opioid Addiction

 One of the hurdles to those who would like to use MAT is that 12 step programs are not supportive of its use.
 Those programs define sobriety as complete abstinence from mind-altering substances, a category into which MAT falls.
 This is unfortunate because those who use MAT would very often benefit from the support that can be found in 12 step programs.

 Like any treatment, MAT is not for everyone.
-Individuals should discuss all their concerns with their addiction treatment team, hopefully including a medical doctor who is an addiction specialist.
+Individuals should discuss all their concerns with their addiction treatment team, hopefully including a medical doctor who is a person with substance use disorderion specialist.
 All treatment protocols have benefits and disadvantages.
 Make sure you are comfortable with your choice and know that there are many different treatment options.

 Ultimately, MAT is just one option to consider when creating a quality long-term addiction treatment plan.
 The most sustainable recovery plans aren’t oriented around any one treatment modality, but include a host of therapies to ensure the best results.
 There is no one intervention that can protect someone in addiction recovery from relapse.
 Freedom from addiction must be grown and nurtured continuously over time in order to yield a fulfilling, fruitful life.